Frequently Asked Questions

 3. Return the completed form, choosing whether the rental will be for the upper level ($300 fee), the lower level ($125 fee), or both levels ($400 fee).

 There is a $250 damage/cleaning deposit required for all rentals.
-The deposit is returned to the owner after the rental as a voided check as long as there are no damages to the clubhouse and it is left clean.
+The deposit is returned to the owner after the rental as a voided check as long as there are no damages and the space is clean.

 The owner has the option to pay a $115 fee to have Mr. Brady Young of Today’s Handyman clean the clubhouse.
 Mr. Young will also do the check-in service before the rental and check-out service after the rental with the owner to assess the clubhouse condition.